KQSF: Midwest Communications

 On October 28, 2013, KTWB and the country format moved to 92.5 FM, swapping frequencies with KELO-FM and its adult contemporary format.

 By April 2025, KELO-FM had evolved to a hot adult contemporary format; this allowed sister station KQSF to move from a contemporary hit radio (CHR) format to adult contemporary when Westwood One (which supplied both formats to KQSF) eliminated its "Hits Now!" network.
 On October 31, 2025, Midwest announced that KQSF would take on KELO-FM's format and branding on November 3, coinciding with the start of KELO-FM's annual Christmas music programming; the "Q" branding concurrently moved to 101.9, while maintaining a hot AC format.
-The two stations also intend to swap call signs.
+The two stations swapped call signs on January 14, 2026.